-Last Thursday My sister “Rachelle Ismael” and Her friend “Lama Beydoun” urged me to help an 8 months old Syrian Refugee, that was neglected along with his father and his grandfather under the bridge.
+Last Thursday, my sister Rachelle and her friend Lama urged me to help an 8-month-old Syrian refugee who, along with his father and grandfather, was neglected under the bridge.

 “Running from war, A father and a son are sleeping under Charl’s Helo Bridge, please help and share”, this is what i tweeted on Thursday morning, or at least what i tried to tweet anyway.

 — Chaker Khazaal (@ChakerKhazaal) September 10, 2015